Bomchoo/Arvanis-Wiki/docs/Doranth/about.md

 ## The City of Doranth

-Doranth is a bustling, medieval city-state known for its vibrant culture and historical significance.
+Doranth is a bustling, city-state known for its vibrant culture and historical significance.
 Nestled between the Verdant Hills and the Silver River, the city boasts a strategic position that has historically made it a hub for trade, diplomacy, and scholarly pursuits.

 ### Description of Doranth